hassanpour/QMSS_G4063--Digital-Methods-for-the-Social-Sciences/lectures/lecture4.md

 Read more about simple data input in SM Chapter 4.

 Now let's produce the first bar chart using D3.
 Files for SM tutorial book are available on the Book's GitHub.
-[At this link](https://github.com/hassanpour/d3-book/blob/master/chapter_06/05_power_of_data_more_points.html) you can find one sample file.
+[At this link](https://github.com/hassanpour/d3-book/blob/master/chapter_06/05_power_of_data_more_points.html) you can find the sample files.
 See how the code starts with defining a CSS style at the header:

 ```css
 <style type="text/css">